Better Flood Nerd Logo

 • The Reality: Standard homeowners insurance does not cover flood damage; a separate policy is the only way to be protected.

-While lenders only force you to buy coverage in “Special Flood Hazard Areas,” Wisconsin’s heavy spring snowmelt and aging infrastructure mean risk exists everywhere.
-In places like Milwaukee or Madison, urban drainage backups can flood a “low-risk” Zone X home just as easily as a riverfront property on the Fox River.
+While lenders only force you to buy coverage in “Special Flood Hazard Areas,” Wisconsin’s heavy spring snowmelt and aging infrastructure mean risk exists almost everywhere.
+In Milwaukee or Madison, urban drainage backups can flood a “low-risk” Zone X home as easily as a riverfront property on the Fox River.
+In Green Bay, rising bay and lake levels push water into neighborhoods that haven’t flooded in decades.
+Without a flood policy, you’re responsible for 100% of the repair costs — which in Wisconsin average over $38,000 per event.

 Is there a waiting period for flood insurance in Wisconsin?